via-edge-ai/meta-mediatek-bsp/docs/boards/i300-pumpkin.rst

 Cameras
 -------

-The pumpkin board supports the following csi camera sensor:
+The i300A Pumpkin board supports the following csi camera sensor:

 * Omnivision ov5645